nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* works as a tuition administrative staff
+* works as a tuition centre administrative staff
 * can type fast
 * prefers typing to mouse interactions
 * prefers using software to manage students' contacts
-* wants to know his students well as part of his work
 * wants to make use of statistics and technology to make marketing decisions

 **Value proposition**: Our product will take in data as inputs and return statistical analysis.
-Instead of showing information of independent individuals, our product aims to provide quantitative data analysis of students for users to draw conclusions on commonalities among students and their demographics, offering insights on marketing strategies.
+Instead of showing information of independent individuals, our product aims to provide quantitative data analysis of students.
+This allows users to draw conclusions on commonalities among students and their demographics, offering insights on marketing strategies.